renovatebot/renovate/lib/manager/jenkins/readme.md

-The Jenkins manager supports a custom text or yaml format of the plugin list as described [here](https://github.com/jenkinsci/plugin-installation-manager-tool#plugin-input-format).
+The Jenkins manager supports a custom text or YAML format of the plugin list as described [here](https://github.com/jenkinsci/plugin-installation-manager-tool#plugin-input-format).
 Currently, only versions from the main [update center](https://updates.jenkins.io/) are supported.

-There's no strict specification on the name of the files, but usually it's `plugins.txt` or `plugins.yaml`.
+There are no strict filename rules, the convention is to name the file `plugins.txt` or `plugins.yaml`.